trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 *   /migrations: Truffle uses a migration system to handle smart contract deployments.
 A migration is an additional special smart contract that keeps track of changes.
 *   /test: Contains both JavaScript and Solidity tests for our smart contracts.
 *   truffle.js: Truffle's configuration file.

+The box you opened had some extra files and folders in it, but we'll get to those later.

 ## Writing the Smart Contract